freenode/web-7.0/content/news/2007-05-22-so-much-is-happening.md

 >
 > On behalf of the PDPC board,
 >
-> Christel Dahlskjaer - President, Head of Staff - freenode<br/> Phil
+> Christel Dahlskjaer - President, Head of Staff - freenode<br> Phil
-> Stracchino - Secretary<br/> David Graham - Community Board Member
+> Stracchino - Secretary<br> David Graham - Community Board Member

 The above is copied from the news announcement made